clearhaus/gateway-api-docs/source/index.md

 You need an API key before you can interact with our API.
 Send an E-mail to <a href="mailto:support@clearhaus.com">support@clearhaus.com</a> to request an API key.

 <p class="alert alert-danger">
-API keys comes with many privileges so keep them secret.
+API keys come with many privileges so keep them secret.
 </p>

 ## API endpoint